s09hilpa/mid-backend-project/api/README.md

 - Understand how your tables are structured

 You should not rely blindly on the provided migrations if your assignment requires you to build your own schema.
-If needed, modify or remove the existing migrations and seeds to match your database coursework.
+If needed, modify or remove the existing migrations and seeds to match your database assignments.

 ## Deploying